-The source identified themselves as a major source for single Hazardous Air Pollutants (HAP) (as Manganese Compounds) and Total HAP based on the minor Authority to Construct application submitted on November 23, 2022.
-The source is a synthetic minor of PM{10} and a true minor for $PM{2.5}$, NO_x , CO, SO2, and VOC.
+The source identified themselves as a major source for single hazardous air pollutants (HAP) (as manganese compounds) May 6, 2014, and as a major source of total HAP based on the minor Authority to Construct application submitted on November 13, 2023.
+The renewal application of April 2, 2024, and its supplements addresses the ATC as well.
+The source is a synthetic minor of PM10 and a true minor for PM{2.5}, NO_x, CO, SO2, and VOC.
 The source emits greenhouse gases (GHG) and it is not a major source for GHG emissions.